 Church Linen Hand Embroidery Design for Purificator

-As the weather turns colder, it brings thoughts of a cozy fireplace, soft music and something relaxing to wile away the afternoon.
-In the Ecclesiastical Sewing workroom, that usually means some type of hand work.
-Hand work can take on many forms.
-It can be the finishing stitches to current projects such as this collection of pastoral stoles awaiting tassels, fringe and crosses.
+Church Linen Hand Embroidery Design for Purificator: As the weather turns colder, it brings thoughts of a cozy fireplace, soft music, and something relaxing while away in the afternoon.
+In the Ecclesiastical Sewing workroom, that usually means some type of handwork.
+Handwork can take on many forms.
+It can be the finishing stitches to current projects such as this collection of pastoral stoles awaiting tassels, fringe, and crosses.

-Handwork can be in the form of finishing work on vestments, hand embroidery, hand hemming or stitching altar linens.
+Handwork can be in the form of finishing work on vestments, hand embroidery, hand hemming, or stitching altar linens.
 I enjoy the hand work more as each year passes.
-There is something calming in doing handwork.
-It is a way to slow down the passage of time when working a skill to a level of accomplishment.
+Something is calming in doing handwork.
+It is a way to slow down the passage of time when working on a skill to a level of accomplishment.
 With quiet hours of handwork, there comes time for thinking and contemplation.
-Handwork teaches patience in this world where everything else happens in an instance.
+Handwork teaches patience in this world where everything else happens in an instant.

 I can hear some of you saying, “Yeah, but I have never picked up a needle or it has been years since I have done anything with needle and thread.”
 We can all come up with thousands of reasons for NOT doing a thing.
-The first step to do something is to put those excuses aside and start with a reason to do a thing.
+The first step to doing something is to put those excuses aside and start with a reason to do things.
 (There are countless examples from scriptures to look to if you doubt).
 My first step is always DESIRE!
-Desire to provide a gift in small measure of thanks for the many gifts I have been given.
-And so, I encourage those who desire to work with their hands to make altar linens, or stoles, or what ever it many be to start with your desire, and just begin.
+Desire to provide a gift in a small measure of thanks for the many gifts I have been given.
+And so, I encourage those who desire to work with their hands to make altar linens, or stoles, or whatever it may be to start with your desire, and just begin.
 It never hurts to dedicate that desire in a little prayer, too, that your gift may be pleasing in the sight of the Lord.

-Ecclesiastical Sewing has a Small Altar Linen Hems and Hand Embroidery Designs booklet available at our way of saying “Thank you” for signing up for our email list.
+Ecclesiastical Sewing has a Small Altar Linen Hems and Hand Embroidery Designs booklet available as our way of saying “Thank you” for signing up for our email list.
 The booklet details many of the tips and instructions needed for hemming small altar linens.
-The email sign up is at the bottom of the page HERE.
+The email sign-up is at the bottom of the page HERE.

-A few basic sewing supplies are needed: scissors, thread in contrasting color for basting, fine white hand sewing thread, needles (size 10 or 12), embroidery floss in white, ivory, pale grey or pale blue.
+A few basic sewing supplies are needed: scissors, thread in a contrasting color for basting, fine white hand-sewing thread, needles (size 10 or 12), and embroidery floss in white, ivory, pale grey, or pale blue.
 A small ruler and pencil are also helpful.

-The pre cut linens are cut to the correct size.
-Even though we have prepared the linens, it is always best to check that the edges are straight, and pull a thread of two if needed.
+The pre-cut linens are cut to the correct size.
+Even though we have prepared the linens, it is always best to check that the edges are straight and pull a thread of two if needed.
 Be sure to trim any uneven edges.
-When making altar linens or sewing church vestments, I always like to take the additional step to baste.
-Basting serves to hold layers together, or to mark an edge or hemline when all other making methods fails or would leave a mark.
-The above photo shows the hems being basted prior to folding up the edges.
+When making altar linens or sewing church vestments, I always like to take the additional step of basting.
+Basting serves to hold layers together or to mark an edge or hemline when all other making methods fail or leave a mark.
+The above photo shows the hems being basted before folding up the edges.

 The first row of basting is in place.
 Continue basting around all of the edges.

 Next, fold the hem along the basting line.
-At this point it is alright to overlap the linen corners.
+At this point, it is right to overlap the linen corners.

-Here you can see that one if folded over the other.
+Here you can see that one is folded over the other.

 Fold the hems up one more time.
 The width is about 3/8″.
 By following the rest of the instructions in our Small Altar Linen Hems and Hand Embroidery Designs, you should have enough information to complete the hemming of small altar linens.

 Making altar linens for your worship community is a gift that is used every Sunday, and in many cases, every day.
-Well made linens that are well cared for may last for many years.
-I hope you will consider providing the gift of creating beautify hand-made linens for your church.
+Well-made linens that are well cared for may last for many years.
+I hope you will consider providing the gift of creating beautiful hand-made linens for your church.

 Solo Dei Gloria